sullivanap/CS499-OSS/students/SULLIVAN_AIDAN.md

-# Report of My Last Cited Paper on a Report
+# Report of My Last Cited Paper on an Essay
 ## Title
 The Cathedral and the Bazaar
 ## Venue